BoxDreamer: Dreaming Box Corners for Generalizable Object Pose Estimation: Introduction

 To evaluate the effectiveness of our proposed method, we conduct experiments on the Occluded LINEMOD~\cite{brachmann2014learning} and YCB-Video~\cite{xiang2018posecnn} datasets, which are rich in challenging scenarios like occlusion.
 Furthermore, we perform additional tests on diverse datasets, such as LINEMOD~\cite{hinterstoisser2012model} and the OnePose~\cite{sun2022onepose} dataset, to demonstrate our framework's generalization and sparse-view adaptability.
 Experimental results indicate that our method outperforms retrieval-based and matching-based methods under sparse-view conditions and shows more generalities and effectiveness under variable challenging scenarios.

-In summary, this work has the following contributions: \begin{itemize}[left=0pt, topsep=0pt, itemsep=0pt, parsep=0pt] \item A novel generalizable object pose estimation framework that effectively estimates object poses using only sparse RGB reference images. \item The first to propose object bounding box corners as an intermediate representation for practical object pose estimation. \item An end-to-end transformer decoder that directly regresses the 2D projection of the 3D bounding box in the query view with reference corner demonstration. \end{itemize}
+In summary, this work has the following contributions: \begin{itemize}[left=0pt, topsep=0pt, itemsep=0pt, parsep=0pt] \item A novel generalizable object pose estimation framework that effectively estimates object poses using only sparse RGB reference images. \item We propose object bounding box corners as an intermediate representation for generalizable object pose estimation. \item An end-to-end transformer decoder that directly regresses the 2D projection of the 3D bounding box in the query view with reference corner demonstration. \end{itemize}